Optimal model averaging forecasting in high-dimensional survival analysis: Models and Methods

-We develop a new feature screening method which will be presented in Section 4 and use this method to partition the $p$ predictors into $K+1$ groups, where the first group has the highest values of the marginal utility and the $(K+1)$th group has values closest to zero.
-The $(K+1)$th group is removed.
-Let $A_k$ be the index set of predictors to be included in the $k$th group.
-Then we can construct $K$ candidate models $M_1$, $\cdots$, $M_K$ by
+We firstly partition the $p$ predictors into $K+1$ groups by the developed new feature screening method which will be presented in Section 3, where the first group has the highest values of the marginal utility and the $(K+1)$th group has values closest to zero.
+We adopt the strategy of Ando and Li (2014) and remove the $(K+1)$th group, which is expected to contain only insignificant predictors.
+Then the first-step model averaging procedure is to construct candidate models.
+Denote a set of $K$ candidate models $M_1,\ldots,M_K$ by